-Both passenger and freight train volumes are increasing.
-As this continues to occur, and as the automotive sector shifts over to cleaner fuels, how can trains do their part to help achieve sustainability/climate goals?
+Passenger train volumes are increasing and, while freight rail is experiencing a recent decline (due to low oil prices, dropping coal, etc.), freight train volumes are already very substantial.
+As the automotive sector shifts over to cleaner fuels, how can trains do their part to help achieve sustainability/climate goals?